 Can I request transfer credit form another school?

-Any transfer credit must be requested in a student's first semester at Georgia Tech.
+A request for transfer credit cannot be considered until a student has matriculated into the graduate program.
 The maximum transfer credit allowed is up to six credit hours.
 Students must supply their transcript and the relevant course syllabi to the Graduate Programs Manager who will then ask the appropriate ISyE faculty member(s) for their evaluations.

 Do I need to pay a deposit or matriculation fee?

 Apart from the MS Analytics and MS QCF degree programs, there is not a deposit or matriculation fee required.